What is Addison disease?

 - Darkening of certain skin areas such as areas exposed to sun, nipples, genital area, and the inside your mouth

 How is Addison disease diagnosed?

-Your caregiver will ask you about your health and medical history.
+Your healthcare provider will ask you about your health and medical history.
 This may include information about what signs and symptoms you have and when they started.
 You may need any of the following:

-- Blood tests: These tests tell your caregiver how high or low the levels of hormones are in your blood.
-Other blood tests may be done to give your caregivers more information about your health.
+- Blood tests: These tests tell your healthcare provider how high or low the levels of hormones are in your blood.
+Other blood tests may be done to give your healthcare providers more information about your health.

 - Chemical stimulation tests: Your blood will be tested first.
 Then you will be given a shot of chemicals that cause your adrenal glands to make hormones.
 After several minutes, the hormone levels in your blood are tested again.
-Ask your caregiver for information about this test.
+Ask your healthcare provider for information about this test.

 - Urine test: This test measures the amount of adrenal hormones in your urine.